Reach Out For Help: How to Find a Therapist

 When the question surfaces, “How do you find a therapist?” it usually refers to someone struggling with daily living in which psychotherapy is often a good fit.
 You can choose from a range of supports, usually starting with a conversation with your family doctor.
 From there the choices are many.

 In 1984, after years of my own therapy and study, I graduated with a Masters Degree in Clinical and Humanistic Psychology.
 I was trained to be a psychotherapist.
-Therapeutic counselors, Psychologists, and many Social Workers help people who struggle with their emotional, mental, and relationship challenges.
+Therapeutic counsellors, psychologists, and many social workers help people who struggle with their emotional, mental, and relationship challenges.
+Often trauma is involved.
 Psychiatrists are medical doctors who typically specialize in prescribing medications that help with psychiatric and mental health disorders.

 How to Choose a Therapist